MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     …
     ```

 4. The output displayed in the previous command includes the PDO associated with the running instance of our driver, in this example it is *0xffffe0007b71a960*.
-Enter the **!devobj***&lt;PDO address&gt;* command to display plug and play information associated with the echo device driver on your PC.
+Enter the **!devobj***&lt;PDO address&gt;* command to display Plug and Play information associated with the echo device driver.
 Use the PDO address that **!devnode** displays on your PC, not the one shown here.

     ``` syntax
     0: kd> !devobj 0xffffe0007b71a960